mbockgeorges/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Write a programm that prints all numbers in base16 Write a programm prints all possible combinaisons of single-digit numbers Write a programm that prints all different combainaisons of two digits.
+Write a programm that prints all different combinaisons of tree digits.